stolostron/cluster-backup-operator/README.md

   - `skip` - do not attempt to restore this type of backup with the current restore operation
   - `<backup_name>` - restore the specified backup pointing to it by name

+The `cleanupBeforeRestore` property is used to clean up resources before the restore is executed.
+More details about this options [here](#cleaning-up-the-hub-before-restore).

 <b>Note:</b> The `restore.cluster.open-cluster-management.io` resource is executed once.
 After the restore operation is completed, if you want to run another restore operation on the same hub, you have to create a new `restore.cluster.open-cluster-management.io` resource.